“TELL ME AND I FORGET. TEACH ME AND I REMEMBER. INVOLVE ME AND I LEARN.” –BENJAMIN FRANKLIN

 Friday nights at 5:00 p.m. is happy hour at The Frick with a discussion of a painting by one of the museum’s curators.

-MOMA just launched their long-awaited Dorothea Lange: Words and Pictures exhibit.
+MOMA just launched its long-awaited Dorothea Lange: Words and Pictures exhibit.

 Inclusion and Diversity: